Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

+As a rule of thumb, there are two main categories of non-Nashian approaches.
 The first approach is found for example in \citet{Halpern:2013aa}, who coined it as ``translucent''.
-While they drop the Nash assumption that opponent strategies are counterfactually independent from a player's choice of strategy, they assume a weaker version of rationality than Necessary Rationality.
+While they drop the Nash assumption that opponent strategies are counterfactually independent of a player's choice of strategy, they assume a weaker version of rationality than Necessary Rationality.
 They call this weaker version Common Counterfactual Belief of Rationality, as we will see shortly.
 The other approach, which is the one taken in this paper, is fully transparent.
-It not only drops the Nash assumption that opponent strategies are counterfactually independent from a player's choice of strategy, but replaces it with different assumptions regarding the counterfactuals: namely, that even if a player had picked a different strategy, both players would still have been rational and would still have known the outcome of the game.
+It not only drops the Nash assumption that opponent strategies are counterfactually independent of a player's choice of strategy but replaces it with different assumptions regarding the counterfactuals: namely, that even if a player had picked a different strategy, both players would still have been rational and would still have known the outcome of the game.

-Translucency has, overall, a tendency to Pareto-improve Nash equillibria (for strong solution concepts such as Shiffrin's), or to subsume Nash equilibria\footnote{This is only a conjecture formulated in vague wording at this point, i.e., that non-fully-transparent translucency either subsumes or Pareto-improves Nashian results, and full transparency behaves like a singularity where Nashian results no longer apply, and the outcomes suddenly diverge from non-fully-transparent translucency.
-From a modal logics perspective, the difference lies in the presence of impossible possible worlds \citep{Rantala1982} due to the strong assumption of epistemic omniscience in all possible worlds, used to model full transparency.} (for weaker concepts such as Halpern's and Pass's minimax-Rationalizability).

-The fully transparent approach is more orthogonal and sometimes coincides with a Nash equilibrium, sometimes Pareto-improves a Nash equilibrium, sometimes has no Pareto relationship with the Nash equillibrium (some agents get more, some less).
+Translucency has, overall, a tendency to Pareto-improve Nash equilibria (for strong solution concepts such as Shiffrin's), or to subsume Nash equilibria\footnote{This is only a conjecture formulated in vague wording at this point, i.e., that non-fully-transparent translucency either subsumes or Pareto-improves Nashian results, and full transparency behaves like a singularity where Nashian results no longer apply, and the outcomes suddenly diverge from non-fully-transparent translucency.
+From a modal logic perspective, the difference lies in the presence of impossible possible worlds \citep{Rantala1982} due to the strong assumption of epistemic omniscience in all possible worlds, used to model full transparency.} (for weaker concepts such as Halpern's and Pass's minimax-Rationalizability).
+The fully transparent approach is more orthogonal and sometimes coincides with a Nash equilibrium, sometimes Pareto-improves a Nash equilibrium, sometimes has no Pareto relationship with the Nash Equilibrium (some agents get more, some less).